Collection number: MS 294

 Contents of this collection are governed by U.S. copyright law.
 For questions about publication or reproduction rights, contact Special Collections staff.

-Maximillian Jewett Webber Diary, 1842, MS 294, Milne Special Collections and Archives, University of New Hampshire Library, Durham, NH, USA.
+[Identification of item], Thomas Jewett Chesley Diaries, 1899-1912, MS 294, Milne Special Collections and Archives, University of New Hampshire Library, Durham, NH, USA.